ApiLogicServer/Docs/docs/DevOps-Containers-Deploy-Multi.md

 # V. Deploy to cloud

 This procedure is modeled after [this article](https://learn.microsoft.com/en-us/azure/app-service/tutorial-multi-container-app); it uses [this project](https://github.com/Azure-Samples/multicontainerwordpress).
+We'll be performing the basic steps:

+* Create a resource group and service plan

+* Deploy an multi-container application:

+  1. API Logic Project image from DockerHub

+  2. A Database Container

 &nbsp;

 ## 1. Acquire Project Files

 The following setup steps are required.
 You will modify these for your own project.
-You can use the apilogicserver project/image for this exercise.
+You can use the `apilogicserver project/image` for this exercise.

 &nbsp;

 **a) Push Project to github**

-We've already pushed the `classicmodels` project.
+We've already pushed the `classicmodels` project, so this step is not required in the tutorial.

 &nbsp;